jlabhard/ADA_Project/README.md

 is a high quality dataset containing important statistics like imports,exports,food supply and trade data of each country, detailing a long list of agriculure products and food.
 - [eaternity](https://eaternity.org/foodprint/database) very good database containing an accurate estimation of the food carbon footprint of all major food products.
 The project provides also an API for querying the database

-## A list of internal milestones up until project milestone 3
+## Contributions of team members
-- Save the needed subsets into pickle files and deploy them to all team members
+The workflow used in the project was chosen in such a way every team member contributes equally to the project by assigning non overlapping tasks and analysis while in the same time collaborate together and hand results to each other.
-- Organize a meeting and assign non overlapping tasks to all team members
+Here is a description of the tasks performed by each team member :

-- Define the needed plots and the visualization and try to find a way to get to them
+- Jonathan Labhard
-- Convince Manuel from Eaternity to provide support for the project and get cited in return.
+  -
-- Augment the relevant datasets with the carbon emission data of the food
+- Olivier Lam :

-- Plan a long meeting for designing the data story
+- Stanislas Jouven:

-- Start working on the final document that will be published
+- Jalel Zghonda :
-- Start a draft of the report
+  - Get in touch with Eaternity team and negotiate a limited access to their database

-## Questions for TAs
+  - Data augmentation with the CO2 food emissions
-- No questions for now
+  - Analysis of the Swiss Food carbon footprint, prepare charts and share results to team